j2030/Python-Project/README.md

 https://www.linkedin.com/pulse/venues-data-analysis-opening-restaurant-dallas-jin-elva-jin/

 Project 3# TMDb Movie Data Analysis.ipynb:
-This is a practice for data analysis: including data wrangling, data cleaning and data analyze by using NumPy and Pandas.
+This is a practice for data analysis @ Udacity: including data wrangling, data cleaning and data analyze by using NumPy and Pandas.
 (Data source from Kaggle)

+Project#4 Analyze_ab_test_results_notebook.ipynb:
+This is a practice for A/B test @ Udacity: 1.
+Probability 2.
+AB test 3.
+Regression